nickyeager/FinGPT/fingpt/FinGPT_sentiment/README.md

 pip install -r requirements.txt
 ```

 3. Instructions on how to run the model, fine-tune, or evaluate can be found in the respective directories (`instruction-FinGPT`, `multisource_retrieval`).
-Note the generated .csv file from multisource_retrieval is the input for the instruction-tuned LLM during evaluation.
+Note the generated .csv file from multisource_retrieval is the input for instruction tuned LLM during evaluation.

 ## Citation

 If you find our work useful or use it in your projects, please consider citing our original paper.
 The bibtex reference will be updated once available.

 ```
-@article{zhang2023instructfingpt,
+@misc{zhang2023instructfingpt,
-      title={Instruct-FinGPT: Financial Sentiment Analysis by Instruction Tuning of General-Purpose Large Language Models}, author={Boyu Zhang and Hongyang Yang and Xiao-Yang Liu}, journal={FinLLM Symposium at IJCAI 2023},
+      title={Instruct-FinGPT: Financial Sentiment Analysis by Instruction Tuning of General-Purpose Large Language Models}, author={Boyu Zhang and Hongyang Yang and Xiao-Yang Liu}, year={2023},
-      year={2023}
+      eprint={2306.12659},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
 }
 ```